What mountains are in the Patagonia logo?

 Recycled Polyester

 Machine wash polyester in warm water on the ”permanent press” setting.
-Use a mild laundry detergent (non-toxic, biodegradable types preferred) and dry it on a clothesline if possible.
+Use a mild laundry detergent (non-toxic, biodegradable types are preferred) and dry it on a clothesline if possible.

 You may also use a dryer on a low heat setting, just make sure to remove it from the dryer quickly to prevent wrinkling.